pyOpenSci/pyosMeta/development.md

    `hatch run test:run-coverage`

-2. To run tests without code coverage report outs use :
+2. To run tests without code coverage report outs use:
-   `hatch run test:run-coverage`
+   `hatch run test:run-no-cov`

 3. To run tests with an xml report generated use:
    `hatch run test:run-report`